xStarbound/xStarbound/doc/lua/lua.md

 > **WARNING:** On stock Starbound, StarExtensions, OpenStarbound and the like, **be careful about sharing references to engine callbacks or methods via `shared` or any metatable/table hacks, as calling them *WILL* cause segfaults ("access violations" on Windows)!** When in doubt, use message handlers.
 >
-> Lua/Pluto doesn't keep track of user-created references to callbacks after those callbacks get their lease "revoked" by the engine, which happens right after `uninit` finishes running in the context where the callback is leased, or for those "one-off" scripts without `uninit`, right after the script finishes running.
+> Lua doesn't keep track of user-created references to callbacks after those callbacks get their lease "revoked" by the engine, which happens right after `uninit` finishes running in the context where the callback is leased, or for those "one-off" scripts without `uninit`, right after the script finishes running.

 There are four main ways to share data and make calls across Lua contexts on xStarbound: